 David is looking forward to talking at WordCamp London so he can share his in-depth expertise on growing and running a thriving WordPress agency.
 David hopes his talk will inspire others with the knowledge and confidence to successfully grow their own WordPress business.

 Denise Van De Cruze has been building Web Sites for over 20 years and is passionate about empowering people through technology.
 She loves coffee and travel and lives in Vienna.
 Through her travels, she has visited and learned from many thriving WordPress communities around the world.
-She currently works at OnTheGo Systems as the Training Manager.
+She is an organizer of WordCamp Vienna and builds WordPress sites through her company, Girlbot.

 I first met WordPress 8 years ago as a Front-End Developer.
 At first it was mostly about looks, but then as things got serious I made a few queries, returned a function or two, and before I knew it, it was official – I was running my department, pitching to clients and managing projects.